DEAR TECH COMMUNITY,

 Please join us in offering the CTA some data as to who and what the tech community would like to see as keynotes a CES 2021.
 My personal vote is bring back Kara Swisher, invite great CEOs and founders like Stacy Brown-Philpot, Leanne Pittsford, Martine Rottblatt,

 Jessica O. Matthews, or a true sex tech visionary like Cindy Gallop.
-Stop by the Lora DiCarlo booth (Sands Expo; Halls A-D Booth #43943) and fill out the comment cards on who and what you would like to see keynote at CES 2021 or use a digital form you can access at:
+Stop by the Lora DiCarlo booth (Sands Expo; Halls A-D Booth #43943) and fill out the comment cards on who and what you would like to see keynote at CES 2021.

 At the end of the CES 2020 we will publish the data on what the real tech community wants to see for keynote speakers.